A Hybrid mmWave and Camera System for Long-Range Depth Imaging: Conclusion

 \section{Conclusion}

-This paper develops \name, a hybrid mmWave and camera based system that achieves high-resolution depth images for objects at extended distances. \name's secret sauce is a novel specular radar processing system that identifies the spatial bounds in azimuth and elevation of objects-of-interest using image segmentation on camera data to improve radar processing along the depth dimension.
-The resulting system is evaluated on real-world data sets that will be made openly available to obtain depth images of objects-of-interest including pedestrians and cars at distances of up to 60~m.
-We believe there is rich scope for future work in extending fused mmWave and camera-based depth imaging to broader classes of objects and ensuring resilience to severe occlusions.
+This paper develops \name, a hybrid mmWave and camera based system that achieves high resolution depth images for objects at long ranges and in high clutter environments. \name's secret sauce is in leveraging processed camera information to declutter the scene, eliminate false peaks and identify the right peaks. \name\ also uses the detected peak and processed camera information to create a high resolution depth image of objects-of-interest. \name\ was evaluated extensively up to 300~m.
+The resulting dataset is extremely valuable to the community as it offers ground truthed lidar, camera and raw I/Q radar data.
+We believe there is a strong role for radar and camera to play for deploying surveillance applications and that there is rich scope for future work by extending and evaluating on broader classes of objects and ensuring resilience to severe occlusions.